FAQs

 -

-We’re based in Edmonds, WA, just north of Seattle.
-Most services happen in our office, but all of our providers offer virtual appointments for My Path and individual services.
+Most services happen in our office, but all of our providers offer virtual appointments.
+Our practical resourcing team offers in-home sessions (see À La Carte and Pricing pages for info).
+Some groups and events take place in our local community.
 If you are seeking insurance reimbursement for psychotherapy or physical therapy, you must reside in Washington state.

 -